librenms/librenms/doc/Extensions/Applications.md

 snmp ALL=(ALL) NOPASSWD: /etc/snmp/smart, /usr/bin/env smartctl
 ```

-and modify your snmpd.conf file accordingly:
+and modify your snmpd.conf file accordingly, sudo can be excluded if
+running it via cron:

 ```
 extend smart /usr/bin/sudo /etc/snmp/smart